derat/soundalike/README.md

         Logging frequency in seconds (0 or negative to disable logging) (default 10) -lookup-threshold float
         Threshold for lookup table in (0.0, 1.0] (default 0.25)
+  -match-min-length
-  -match-threshold float
+        Use shorter fingerprint length when scoring bitwise comparisons -match-threshold float
         Threshold for bitwise comparisons in (0.0, 1.0] (default 0.95)
   -print-file-info